Goldinyan/Ob/ MyLife/Reverse Engineering/5 - Step Plan.md

 # Symbolic Execution

-Sometimes a programm is harder to cr
+Sometimes a programm is harder to crack then with static or dynamic analysis, so for this we use Symbolic Execution, which is this amazing concept in RE, where we effectively turn a programm into a math. problem and then use a satisfiability solver to see if a programm execution can or cannot happen